opencord/platform-install/README.md

 # openstack-cluster-setup
 This repository contains [Ansible](http://docs.ansible.com) playbooks for installing and configuring an OpenStack Kilo cluster for use with XOS.
-This is how build clusters for [OpenCloud](http://opencloud.us), but it should serve as a rough guide for any XOS-managed deployment (e.g., [CORD](http://cord.onosproject.org)).
+This is how we build clusters for [OpenCloud](http://opencloud.us), but it should serve as a rough guide for any XOS-managed deployment (e.g., [CORD](http://cord.onosproject.org)).

 All of the OpenStack controller services are installed in VMs on a